Body corporate decisions are called resolutions.

 Most decisions are made by ordinary resolution or special resolution.
 They are usually made at meetings and must be in writing.

 There must be a special resolution if there will be a significant effect on unit owners.
 A special resolution needs at least 75% of votes to pass.
+If by special resolution the decision has been delegated to the body corporate committee, then a simple majority of votes is enough.

 Some examples are: